remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

         - Type: s
     - [reminder](#reminder-object)
         - Type: a{sv}
-        - Note that the 'completed' key will not be included here
+        - Note that the 'completed' and 'completed-date' keys will not be included here

 ### CompletedUpdated
 Emitted when a reminder's completed status is changed